-- If you attempt to delete a source configuration type that is packaged in a jar with multiple custom source configuration types, you'll receive a warning message that this will delete all of the custom source configuration types that packaged with this one.
+- If you attempt to delete a source configuration type that is packaged in a jar with multiple custom source configuration types, you receive a message warning you about deleting all the custom source configuration types packaged with this one.
 If you choose to delete, the source configuration type jar is physically deleted from the profile location.

 - If a new version of a custom source configuration type is loaded that has additional required fields, you are notified about the missing required fields when you view or edit a component that is configured with that source configuration type.

 If a component is configured to use a custom source configuration type that is missing, the component page has an alert message that says to reconfigure the component.
 This can happen if: